TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/lua/index.md

 {% endraw %}

-Reverse String in Lua was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Lua](https://sampleprograms.io/languages/lua) was written by:

+- Jeremy Grifski
 - Matt Wiley

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2019 19:09:30.
 The solution was first committed on Sep 19 2018 19:41:10.
 As a result, documentation below may be outdated.